No passwords, No popups, No AI, No cost:

 One ton (2000 lbs) of "average" circuit board from modern computers and electronics generally yields (in a very good system) between 8 and 11 troy ounces of 24k gold.
 This gold is found in a number of places, including the plated gold leads referred to earlier, on plated pins inside the connectors and on the board in a number of places and on and within the ic (integrated circuits) on the board itself.
 In addition, there will generally be around 10 to 20 times this amount in silver from the solder and other components (although depending upon the method of recovery, this yield may not be reached).
 Some types of electronic board have greater yields of silver and almost no gold; this is generally the board without connector ends and major ics.
 There are also minute amounts of palladium, platinum and other pgms (mostly in certain capacitors, but also in some chips and connectors).
 Your highest yields of gold in computer scrap especially are rarely from clipped plated leads, but from the processor/cpu, memory and other ics (which can yield 2 gm/lb or more, depending upon the type and age).
 Many of the older electronics and early computer equipment will be much much higher in volume, while the newest (97 and newer) I would surmise would be lower, although I have not processed enough to tell you for sure.

 There are several ways to process these materials.
 Personally, I have used an electrolytic method utilizing cyanide leaching and Aqua Regia methods with success.
 I am still relatively new to the electrolytic method and have been using some cyanide alternatives recently, but with varying success and without much yield in silver.
 With Aqua Regia processing, you are able to process out each material by selectively precipitating from solution after absorbing in the acid.
-AR is a mixture of nitric acid and hydrochloric acid; it may also be manufactured using Sodium Nitrate [affil links] (nitrate of soda available as a fertilizer) and muriatic acid [affil links] (used as a concrete cleaner among other things).
+AR is a mixture of nitric acid and hydrochloric acid; it may also be manufactured using sodium nitrate this on Amazon [affil link] (nitrate of soda available as a fertilizer) and muriatic acid this on eBay or Amazon [affil links] (used as a concrete cleaner among other things).
 I first burn the materials, then crush them and dissolve in the acid and then let settle, filter, precipitate and then refine my metals.
 THIS IS DANGEROUS.
 DO NOT DO IT UNLESS YOU HAVE SOME KNOWLEDGE OF CHEMISTRY, UNDERSTAND THE DANGERS AND HAVE THE FACILITIES.
 Certainly, never try this in a confined area or around open flame AND DON'T GET ANY OF IT ON YOU and don't breathe the fumes.
 Also, you have to be careful about how you get rid of the after-products.
 If you really want to get into that, you can check out some info at shor.com's website and there are other resources as well if you do a search on the net.
 For most of you, THE DANGERS WILL GREATLY OUTWEIGH THE BENEFIT if you don't have SIGNIFICANT KNOWLEDGE and quite a bit of common sense.
 A little bit of AR on you (or fumes in your lungs) and you will wish you had never heard of gold (or at least that you had taken your stuff to a refiner).
 That is, of course, if you have any wishes left.
 Because I don't believe most of the posters here are fully ready for this process, I have purposely left out the details on how to mix the chemicals, but I wanted to point out that there are significant quantities of precious content in these items and that it can be economically viable.
 So, for most of you, you will want to sell your whole populated computer board to a recycler or, if you have large quantities, think about a refinery.

 Currently, 486 and older processors should bring at least a buck each, Pentium and newer scrap processors at least $.65 each, assorted clean plated pins $15.00 and up per lb, clipped plated connectors at least 12.00/lb.
 Whole PCB (not clipped or cleaned of pins) should bring at least $.60/lb.
 These are prices selling to a reputable recycler, who will take bulk to a refiner.
 You won't get the maximum profit this way, but it is safe and pretty easy.
 If you go to a refinery, you should get higher returns, but bear in mind that there are additional costs and really check out the refinery you will use.
 In order to make it worthwhile at a refinery, you should have at least a couple of tons of material (10-15,000 lbs would be best) and you will be expected to provide transportation of the materials to the refinery and, generally, pay between .10 and.50/lb for the refining expenses.
 The refinery will do an assay or assays of your scrap and will pay you out based on those assays, so your materials should be sorted by the type of material to maximize your profits.
 Generally, you will be paid for between 90 and 97% of the gold, silver and maybe platinum/palladium depending on the refinery, based on the assay.
 You have to look for a good refinery, as many are less scrupulous than others.
 I have found that a refinery usually pays me out based on about 90% of what I would have been able to recover had I done it myself.
 I figure this is probably due to filter loss and a variety of other factors and not due to their being inherently dishonest, but you should keep these numbers in mind when figuring out what is the best method for you.